 2. Increase your physical activity.

-Aim for at least 30 minutes of moderate activity a day to reap benefits beyond reversing prediabetes—like more energy and better sleep.
-Exercise doesn’t necessarily mean hitting the gym (although there’s nothing wrong with that).
+Aim to increase your physical activity or start one if you haven’t been active for a while.
+It has benefits beyond improved blood sugars – like more energy and better sleep.
+Exercise doesn’t necessarily mean hitting the gym, although there’s nothing wrong with that.
 You can get active doing things you enjoy, like going for a walk with a friend or taking your dog for a hike.
-Try a new activity like swimming or rock climbing to expand your skills and get your heart pumping.
-You can even join a fitness group for support and to stay motivated, such as the Priority Health Champion program.
+Try a new activity like swimming sit and get fit or other armchair activity if you can’t get out, rock climbing to expand your skills and get your heart pumping.
+If you haven’t been exercising – make sure you check with your HCP that the program you’ve designed is safe for you.

 3. Moderate weight loss.